-CHAPTER I 1 GENERAL PROVISIONS 2 Section 1.
-Short Title. - This Act shall be known as the "Poverty Reduction 3 Through Social Entrepreneurship (PRESENT) Act."
-4 Sec.
-2. Declaration of Policy. - The State shall promote a just and dynamic 5 social order that will ensure the prosperity and independence of the nation and free 6 the people from poverty through policies that provide adequate social services, 7 promote full employment, a rising standard of living, and an improved quality of life 8 for all.
-The State shall provide social justice in all phases of national development and 9 that the State values the dignity of every human person and guarantees full respect 10 11 for human rights.
-The goals of the national economy are a more equitable distribution of 12 opportunities, income, and wealth; a sustained increase in the amount of goods and 13 services produced by the nation for the benefit of the people; and an expanding productivity as the key to raising the quality of life for all, especially the underprivileged.
-The State shall promote industrialization and full employment based on sound agricultural development and agrarian reform, through industries that make full and efficient use of human and natural resources, and which are competitive in 1 both domestic and foreign markets.
-2
+1 CHAPTER I 2 GENERAL PROVISIONS

+Section 1.
+Short Title. - This Act shall be known as the "Poverty Reduction Through Social Entrepreneurship (PRESENT) Act."

+Sec.
+2. Declaration of Policy. - The State shall promote a just and dynamic social order that will ensure the prosperity and independence of the nation and free the people from poverty through policies that provide adequate social services, promote full employment, a rising standard of living, and an improved quality of life for all.
+The State shall provide social justice in all phases of national development and shall value the dignity of every human person and guarantees full respect for human rights.